 At a global average cost of $4 million per breach, it can be easy to view cybersecurity as a concern mostly meant for large corporations.
-Unfortunately, cybersecurity is often overlooked by many small businesses.
-Cybercriminals aren’t very picky when choosing between small businesses and corporations.
+In reality, cybersecurity is often overlooked by many small businesses.
+The thing is, cybercriminals aren’t very picky when choosing between small businesses and corporations.
 According to Verizon, throughout 2020, 43% of security breach victims were small businesses.
-Additionally, 43% of all breaches involved compromised domain security, twice as many than in 2019.

 Unfortunately, there is no single preventative measure that will guarantee immunity from web attacks.
-However, through combining a number of unique security measures, it is possible to significantly reduce the likelihood of a security breach.
-In this blog post, we are going to focus in on securing a specific segment of your online presence, your domains.
+However, by combining a number of security measures, it is possible to significantly reduce the likelihood of a security breach.
+In this blog post, we are going to focus on securing a specific segment of your online presence, your domains.

 Domain Security Locks

 Domain Locks “lock” a domain name so that it can’t be transferred or changed without the permission of the registrant.
 The registrant must “unlock” the domain before making changes.
 Domain Security locks work at three different levels.

 The first and most basic level of security is an account lock.
 Account locks offer protection against domain theft, unauthorized transfers, deletions, and tampering.
 Account locks restrict access to a specific IP address to limit the threat of a password leak, or a rogue employee.
 An account lock can also be powerful protection for unapproved DNS changes or other components of your online presence such as business email, SSL etc.

 Slightly more specific in its application is the registrar lock.
 As the name would suggest, the domain registrar manages these locks.
 Registrar locks are applicable to any domain names that you manage, preventing domain hijacking and changes to name-servers.
 Registrar locks also offer protection from domain theft, transfers, deletion, and updates.